The short answer

 Senior Management 4.0

 The 95% recommendation rate is exceptional — among the highest of any company on the site.
-Compensation at 4.6 reflects real total comp: senior engineers report $300k–$490k+ packages including equity.
+Compensation reflects real total comp: senior engineers report $300k–$490k+ packages including equity.
 The 3.7 WLB score is the honest flag: Anthropic is working on frontier AI under intense competitive pressure, and that doesn’t translate to relaxed hours.
 See our full Anthropic compensation breakdown for detailed ranges by level.

 Is Anthropic Hiring in 2026?

-San Francisco, CA ~220 roles
+San Francisco, CA Primary hub

-Remote (US) ~85 roles
+Remote (US) Selected roles

-New York, NY ~45 roles
+New York, NY Growing

-London, UK ~40 roles
+London, UK EMEA hub

-Seattle, WA ~25 roles
+Seattle, WA Growing

-Other / International ~19 roles
+Other / International Select roles

 San Francisco dominates — roughly half of open roles are SF-based or SF-preferred.
 If you’re looking for a fully remote position, the options exist but they’re concentrated in specific functions like policy, trust & safety, and some engineering roles.
 See our Anthropic remote work policy deep dive for the full picture.
 Browse all live openings on the Anthropic jobs page.